Context Engineering: The Real Skill Behind AI Productivity

 - Examples of common operations

-Not essay-length documentation.
-Just enough context that someone (human or AI) can understand the territory.
+You don't need essay-length documentation.
+Just enough that someone, human or AI, can understand the territory.

 Create a docs/ai-context directory.
-This sounds specific because it is.
-Create a dedicated location for documentation specifically designed to give AI context.
-Include:
+That sounds oddly specific because it is.
+Give AI a dedicated home for the documentation written to provide context, and put the following in it:

 - Coding conventions and patterns